Nafovanny

-Nafovanny in Vietnam is the largest captive-breeding primate facility in the world, supplying long-tailed macaques (Macaca fascicularis) to animal testing laboratories, including Huntingdon Life Sciences in the UK and Covance in Germany.
+Nafovanny in Vietnam is the largest captive-breeding primate facility in the world.
+It supplies crab-eating Macaques (Macaca fascicularis) to animal testing laboratories.

 Background

 Nafovanny was set up in 1994 by Vanny Chian Technology, a Hong Kong company, according to Reuters.

 Criticism of the project was expressed by Dr. John Wedderburn, a former member of the RSPCA's ruling council: "It is terrible, terrible.
 There is no end to the ingenuity of man when it comes to making money and being cruel."
 Daniel Chen, a director of Vanny Chain Technology responded "We have not got a problem with that because what we are doing is very humane and it is for the welfare of human beings."

 Location and size

 Nafovanny consists of two main farms in Long Thanh, Vietnam.
 According to the British Union for the Abolition of Vivisection (BUAV), the facility also maintains satellite breeding farms on the Cambodian border, in which the BUAV alleges wild monkeys may also be held.
 The existence of these farms is not referenced in the company's brochure, according to the BUAV.

 The British Home Office has said it has no knowledge of Nafovanny satellite farms.
 However, it also said that "This decision was premised upon the contractual arrangements having been entered into in good-faith whilst Nafovanny was still considered to be an acceptable source, and animals already selected for onward supply to the UK.
 The view was taken that proper provision would be made for the welfare of these animals prior to their being shipped to the UK – and that this could be verified from the records and findings on arrival."